Pedrovo

 Pedrovo ([ˈpeːdɾɔʋɔ]) is a settlement in the Municipality of Nova Gorica, western Slovenia.
 It was established in 2011.
 Previously, it was part of the settlement of Branik.
-On 1 January 2012, it had an area of 1.5 km2 and 12 inhabitants.
+In 2023, it had an area of 1.5 km2 and a population of 15.

 Church

 The church in Pedrovo is dedicated to the Holy Spirit and belongs to the Diocese of Koper.